SJ2324-5BHIF-Vogi/Frontend/README.md

 # Frontend
-The frontend of our lovely little Vogi
+The frontend of our lovely little Vogi!